Bamfield Marine Sciences Centre is geographically placed to provide excellent opportunities for pelagic and subtidal research.

 If you are already a recognized CAUS/AAUS diver, we can conduct your annual diver renewal checkout at BMSC (fee of $25.00).

-Students and Divers-in-Training: CAUS Scientific Divers-in-Training may use the BMSC SCUBA medical form to meet standards while acquiring their CAUS Level 1 certification.
+Divers-in-Training: CAUS Scientific Divers-in-Training may be eligible for a student BMSC SCUBA medical form to meet standards while acquiring their CAUS Level 1 certification.
+Please contact the DSO to inquire.

 Researchers and CAUS-certified Scientific Divers: To dive under the auspice of CAUS post-certification, scientific research divers require an occupational medical from a CSA level 1 Diving Physician.